MrW0r57/MrW0r57.github.io/_posts/2020-05-28-Metasploit Framework 7.2.md

 ## Conclusion

-_**I have explained basic use cases of metasploit-framework, because its a all in one platform to perform penetration test look also in offsec free [metasploit unleashed training](https://www.offensive-security.com/metasploit-unleashed/).
+_**I have explained basic use cases of Metasploit-framework because its an all in one platform to perform penetration test look also in offsec free [metasploit unleashed training](https://www.offensive-security.com/metasploit-unleashed/).